hazimavdal/gpurge/README.md

 Run `./gpurge.py -h`.

-## Google Docs are great, why convert to word?
+## Google Docs are great, why convert to MS Word?

 Here are some scenarios that make sense to do this: